mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

    documents, our WG mailing lists, our attendance lists, and our meeting minutes publicly available on the Internet."

-While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and material and to make them accessible over the Internet, it was written with mainly having email interactions in mind when talking about participation.
+While RFC3935 explicitly notes that this principle includes a requirement to open basically all our documents and material and to make them accessible over the Internet, it was written with mainly having email interactions in mind when talking about participation.
 This document extends this principle to explicitly cover online